Get Accurate Forecasting with Predictive Demand Signals

 You will also usually need to measure the accuracy of your demand forecasts and make adjustments when necessary.
 There are three main metrics that you can use: forecast bias, mean average deviation (MAD), and mean absolute percentage error (MAPE).

 Forecast bias is often used to identify whether your forecasts tend to over–or under–forecast.
-MAD, on the other hand, shows you how many units your forecasts deviate from actual demand, making it ideal for comparing the results of two forecasting models for one variable, such as product category.
+MAD, on the other hand, shows you how many units your forecasts deviate from actual demand, making it ideal for comparing the results of two accurate forecasting models for one variable, such as product category.
 MAPE works similarly to MAD and expresses forecast error as a percentage–rather than units–relative to actual demand.

 How can predictive demand signals help improve forecast accuracy?

 In recent years, firms have moved away from traditional time series techniques to conduct what is known as demand sensing.

 Demand sensing uses detailed short-term data from the recent past to predict the very near future.
 Depending on how dynamic your industry is, data may be only a few hours or days old, but always close enough to real-time that it allows you to respond quickly.